Skip to main content

 Every venture-backed CEO knows the arithmetic.
 You've raised funds, the board expects you to accelerate growth and you need to ship faster.
 So you hire more engineers.

-But Engineering is expensive.
-For any post-series A company, they represent 40-60% of total spend.
+But engineers are expensive.
+For any post-series A company, they're 40-60% of total spend.

 Are you getting enough product velocity for that investment?
 For most companies, the honest answer is that they don't really know.